jamesec/jamesec.github.io/o/focusing_haruki.md

 In this example, I described the sensation I felt in my stomach as “pressure,” but even though it is referred to as pressure, its meaning is not immediately clear.
 It is necessary to inquire about what is “pressuring” me in today’s schedule.
 Even if we can put the *felt sense* into words, the message it conveys is often not clear.
 We call such words “handle expressions.”

 Now, let’s go back to the novel “Dance Dance Dance” and take a look at the part where the Sheep Man talks about his role.
 > “My role here is to connect things.
 Like an electrical panel, connect various things.
-This place is a knot...” (p.179, Volume 1 of 2)
+This place is a knot…” (p.179, Volume 1 of 2)
 >
 > *Translated by James Even Chen*

 The Sheep Man is in a dark place, and when I thought about the connections between various events happening to the protagonist, it strangely resonated with the idea of something implicit, as “implicit” is written as “existing in the dark” in Japanese, In other words, the Sheep Man is connecting or “crossing” events at the edge of awareness.
 It is a *Message from the Heart*, the title of my first paperback book about Focusing in Japanese.

 > “Dance,” said the Sheep Man.
 “Keep dancing as long as the music plays.
 Do you understand what I’m saying?
 Dance.
 Keep dancing.
 Don’t think about why you dance.
-Don’t think about the meaning. {※ I personally interpreted the “meaning” in the previous and next sentences as “reason.”} There is no inherent meaning...
-Just step properly and keep dancing.” (pp.182-183, Volume 1 of 2)
+Don’t think about the meaning. {※ I personally interpreted the “meaning” in the previous and next sentences as “reason.”} There is no inherent meaning… Just step properly and keep dancing.” (pp.182-183, Volume 1 of 2)
 >
 > **Keep dancing.
 As long as the music plays.** (p.183, Volume 1 of 2)
 >